Peng-Liang/LDAC/README.md

 **Note: Extract the downloaded zip file** "*LDAC.software.v1.0.zip*" **and the** “*LDAC (v1.0).xlsm*” **will be found**.

 ## 4. Getting started

+**Note: The protection password in LDAC is “;”, which is used to protect the worksheet from unintentional modifications.**

 Make sure the downloaded workbook’s name is “*LDAC (v1.0).xlsm*”. if not, rename it.

 Open the workbook just downloaded from the internet.
 A warning message will show “*PROTECTED VIEW Be careful-files from the internet can contain viruses.
 Unless you need to edit, it’s safer to stay in Protect-ed view*”.
 Click “**Enable Editing**” to use this program.